Mojtaba Khamenei appointed Iran's new supreme leader

 Published:

-"The most suitable candidate, approved by the majority of the Council of Experts, has been determined," said Mohsen Heydari, a representative from Khuzestan province, according to the pro-regime news agency Isna.
+"The most suitable candidate, approved by the majority of the Council of Experts, has been determined," Mohsen Heydari, a representative from Khuzestan province on the Council of Experts, said earlier in the day, according to the pro-regime news agency Isna.

-Another member, Mohammad Mehdi Mirbagheri, confirmed in a video from the Fars news agency that the council had reached "a firm opinion that reflects the majority view."
+Another member, Mohammad Mehdi Mirbagheri, confirmed in a video from Fars that they had reached "a firm opinion that reflects the majority view."

 US President Donald Trump has said in an interview with Axios that he wants to have influence over who will be Iran's next leader and that he considers Mojtaba Khamenei to be "unacceptable."